MattiaCastelmare/RP_project/README.md

    ```sh
    git clone https://github.com/MattiaCastelmare/RP_project.git
    ```
-Go into the catkin_icp_ws folder and build the project
+Go into the ~/catkin_icp_ws/ folder and build the project
    ```sh
    cd ~/catkin_icp_ws/

    catkin build
    ```
 ## How to test the project
-Open a terminal and navigate inside the catkin_icp_ws by typing:
+Open a terminal and navigate inside the ~/catkin_icp_ws/ by typing:
 ```sh
 cd ~/catkin_icp_ws/
 ```